ginjo/esphome-dynamic-cron/README.md

   ### Disable Schedule

-  When this entity is turned ON, the schedule are disabled.
+  When this entity is turned ON, the schedule is disabled.
 No other functionality of ESPHome is affected.
-  While schedules are disabled, no next-run time is calculated.
+  While a schedule is disabled, no next-run time is calculated.
-  When this element is turned OFF, schedules are activated and a new next-run time is calculated.
+  When this element is turned OFF, the schedule is activated and a new next-run time is calculated.

   ### Ignore Missed